-Mr. Brown, 84, who is unrelated to Mr. Hyatt Brown and Mr. Powell Brown, founded BAMSI, Inc., a full-service engineering and technical services company, in 1978 and served as its Chief Executive Officer until his retirement in 1998.
-Mr. Brown currently serves as a member of the Advisory Board of Directors of SunTrust Bank of Orlando and a member of the Board of Managers (BOM), Nemours Children's Hospital, Orlando, Florida.
+Mr. Brown, 85, who is unrelated to Mr. Hyatt Brown and Mr. Powell Brown, founded BAMSI, Inc., a full-service engineering and technical services company, in 1978 and served as its President and Chief Executive Officer until his retirement in 1998.
+Mr. Brown currently serves as a member of the Board of Managers (BOM), Nemours Children's Hospital, Orlando, Florida.
 In 2017, Mr. Brown was named one of the Most Influential Black Corporate Directors by Savoy Magazine.